-- Q.39.
-What are recent definitions added to the public bid requirements for public works? - A.39.
+Q.39.
+What are recent definitions added to the public bid requirements for public works?

+- A.39.
 Recent additions to the definitions section in R.S.
-38:2211, include: - "Alternate" means an item on the bid form that may either increase or decrease the quantity of work or change the type of work within the scope of the project, material, or equipment specified in the bidding documents, or both. - "Change order" means any contract modification that includes an alteration, deviation, addition, or omission as to a preexisting public work contract, which authorizes an adjustment in the contract price, contract time, or an addition, deletion, or revision of work. - "Probable construction costs" means the estimate for the cost of the project as designed that is determined by the public entity or the designer. - Q.40.
-May construction managers or other third party consultants employed by a public entity manage a construction project as the general contractor or act in the role of a general contractor?
+38:2211, include: - "Alternate" means an item on the bid form that may either increase or decrease the quantity of work or change the type of work within the scope of the project, material, or equipment specified in the bidding documents, or both. - "Change order" means any contract modification that includes an alteration, deviation, addition, or omission as to a preexisting public work contract, which authorizes an adjustment in the contract price, contract time, or an addition, deletion, or revision of work. - "Probable construction costs" means the estimate for the cost of the project as designed that is determined by the public entity or the designer. - "Working days" for the purposes of this Part (Public Bid Law), means the days Monday through Friday, excluding recognized holidays and declared emergencies.